jiyun-bae/jiyun_bae_SASS_Build/README.md

 # SASS_Build / AJAX_Build

-SASS: A project to practice building SASS through breaking down the page.
+SASS: A project to practice building SASS through breaking down the page. <br>
 AJAX: A project to know the concept of ajax and the method of using request.

 ## Installation